 Find out how you can get involved in research - visit People in Research – an online resource where researchers and research organisations advertise opportunities for members of the public to get involved in research

-Search our library of over 300 references and abstracts
+Search our library of publications

 INVOLVE was established in 1996 and is part of, and funded by, the National Institute for Health Research, to support active public involvement in NHS, public health and social care research.
 It is one of the few government funded programmes of its kind in the world.

 As a national advisory group our role is to bring together expertise, insight and experience in the field of public involvement in research, with the aim of advancing it as an essential part of the process by which research is identified, prioritised, designed, conducted and disseminated.

 We can point you in the right direction to find out how you can get involved and what you can do

 Talk to one of our public involvement advisors

 Our jargon buster will help you through the terminology